Glencoe and Surroundings Winter Landscape Photography Tour | 10 - 14 January 2022

 Do you arrange for any transportation up to Glencoe?

-I can arrange to pick you up from Glasgow on Sunday 10th January 2021.
+I can arrange to pick you up from Glasgow airport or railway station on Sunday 9th January 2022.
 Glasgow has good transport links with both its airport and Glasgow Central railway station.
 Your accommodation on the Sunday night will be at your own expense though.

 How do I pay?